Stocks down after disappointing jobs report - KRDO

 By Paul R. La Monica, CNN Business

-Stocks were lower Friday morning after the US government reported that just 199,000 jobs were added in December, significantly less than economists expected.
-The Dow fell about 40 points, or 0.1%.
-The S&P 500 and the Nasdaq fell 0.5% and 0.9% respectively in what was choppy trading.
+Stocks were slightly lower Friday morning after the US government reported that just 199,000 jobs were added in December.
+The Dow fell about 50 points, or 0.1%.
+The S&P 500 and the Nasdaq also fell in what was choppy trading.
 Both indexes had opened higher.

 Although the headline jobs numbers were disappointing, the government also said that wages rose 4.7% over the past 12 months.
 That could bode well for consumer spending, even as it may also be raising fears that the Federal Reserve will step up plans to raise rates in order to fight inflation.